 As of the date of this Quarterly Report, there have been no material changes to our risk factors previously disclosed in our Annual Report.
-Please refer to Item 1A, "Risk Factors," in our Annual Report for information regarding risk and uncertainties that may have a material adverse effect on our business prospects, financial condition or results of operations.

 ITEM 2.
-UNREGISTERED SALES OF EOUITY SECURITIES AND USE OF PROCEEDS
+UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

 On April 1, 2024, pursuant to and in accordance with the terms of a securities purchase agreement with certain purchasers named therein, we completed the private placement of an aggregate of 2,532,285 units, each comprised of (i) (A) one share of common stock or (B) one Pre-Funded Warrant and (ii) one Series A Warrant.
 The aggregate upfront gross proceeds from the 2024 Private Placement were approximately \$50.0 million, before deducting offering fees and expenses, and additional gross proceeds of up to approximately \$99.4 million may be received if the Series A Warrants are exercised in full for cash.